wavefrontHQ/docs/pages/doc/wavefront_api.md

 ![REST API in a product instance](/images/rest_api.png)

+{% include important.html content="For VMware Cloud services subscriptions, to access the VMware Cloud services API documentation, go to [https://console.cloud.vmware.com/csp/gateway/portal/#/api-docs](https://console.cloud.vmware.com/csp/gateway/portal/#/api-docs)."%}

 ## API Documentation (VMware Developer)

-If you don't have access to a product instance, you can have a look at our API doc [on the VMware Developer website](https://developer.vmware.com/apis/714/).
+If you don't have access to a service instance, you can have a look at our [Operations for Applications API doc](https://developer.vmware.com/apis/714/) on the VMware Developer website.

 We include an overview and a Swagger-generated API Reference.
-We update the reference with each release.
+We update the reference on a regular basis.

 ![REST API in VMware Developer](/images/vmware_code_api.png)

+{% include important.html content="For VMware Cloud services subscriptions, you can have a look at the [VMware Cloud services API doc](https://developer.vmware.com/apis/csp/csp-iam/latest/) on the VMware Developer website."%}

 The [VMware Developer website](https://developer.vmware.com/samples?categories=Sample&tags=wavefront) also includes some samples, for example, for getting data into Operations for Applications.
 We're providing these samples as is - some are from our team, others will come from the community.

 <a id="generating-an-api-token"></a>

-## Invoking the REST API
+## Invoking the Operations for Applications REST API

 You can invoke the API using `curl` or from an API client.
 In either case, you must use a token.